 - make additional recommendations for the future of online consulting

 Fall 2016 was a successful semester for online consulting, resulting in the highest number of online appointments (144) so far in one semester.
 In comparison to last Fall, online appointments have more than doubled (71% increase), with synchronous appointments increasing by 15%.
-We reached our highest number of synchronous appointments (61), and the percentage gap between synchronous and asynchronous appointments has decreased to 16%, which is the lowest so far or any semester.
+We reached our highest number of synchronous appointments (61), and the percentage gap between synchronous and asynchronous appointments has decreased to 16%, which is the lowest so far of any semester.
 Student preferences for synchronous-only or asynchronous-only appointments are now almost equal at 43% and 45% respectively.
 We also came close to having the highest number of individual students (75) in one semester, coming just 3 students short of our numbers in Summer 2016.
 The majority of students we work with online (59%) are outside of Oxford in 11 other Ohio cities, 15 other states, and 3 other countries.

 Based on the data presented in this report, I have 3 recommendations:

-- Schedule most online hours within the 3-8pm range.
+- Schedule most online consulting hours within the 3-8pm range.
 Our synchronous appointments have increased as our night hours have increased.
-Night hours are also more likely to be used for synchronous by students in online courses, part-time students, and graduate students.
+Night hours are also more likely to be used for synchronous appointments by students in online courses, part-time students, and graduate students.
 As such, if we want to expand our synchronous services, concentrating our online hours within this range will support this effort.
-In addition, offering more hours at 8pm can better accommodate those in other time zones.
+In addition, offering more online hours at 8pm can better accommodate those in other time zones.

 - Encourage more consultants to train for synchronous AND asynchronous, if both suit their consulting styles.
-Currently, 4 out of 5 online consultants are trained in both mediums, and non-traditional students have often needed asynchronous as a back-up if their work schedule ends up conflicting with their appointment time.
-Thus, having consultants trained in both mediums benefits the students in providing flexible support and the writing center in reducing no-shows.
-Furthermore, while adding night hours for synchronous benefits non-traditional students in the Eastern Time Zone, asynchronous is still needed for students in other time zones or countries who will not benefit from our night or afternoon hours.
+Currently, 4 out of 5 online consultants are trained in both mediums, and non-traditional students have often needed asynchronous appointments as a back-up if their work schedule ends up conflicting with their appointment time.
+Thus, having consultants trained in both mediums benefits the students in providing flexible support and supports the writing center in reducing no-shows.
+Furthermore, while adding night hours for synchronous appointments benefits non-traditional students in the Eastern Time Zone, asynchronous appointments are still needed for students in other time zones or countries who will not benefit from our night or afternoon hours.